 An employer cannot use their position of power or authority to sexually harass and assault their employees.
 Sexual harassment violates both state and federal law.
 Unfortunately, every day we see news reports about another high-profile sexual harassment case where victims are being mistreated or unheard.
 Victims of sexual harassment rarely feel comfortable bringing their claims forward due to fear of retaliation, embarrassment, or lack of support.
 In short, they don’t have an advocate on their side.
 This is why many sexual harassment claims go unreported in California and across the United States each year.
-But we hope to change that.
+But our sexual harassment lawyers in San Diego hope to change that.
 If you have been a victim of sexual harassment, we are here to fight aggressively on your behalf to make sure the perpetrators are held accountable for their actions.

 The California Fair Employment and Housing Act (FEHA) outlines several categories of harassment based on sex.
 If your employer harasses you based on your gender, sex, pregnancy, childbirth, and other medical conditions, you can be protected by FEHA.
 FEHA goes on to further define sexual harassment:

 In California, the employee who committed the harassment is personally liable for the victim’s damages regardless if the employer knew or should have known about the harassment.
-While our firm will always pursue damages against the employee who committed the harassment, the employee may often be “judgment proof” or simply lacking financial resources to compensate the victim for their damages.
-Because of this common occurrence, our firm makes sure we include in any lawsuit all individuals and entities responsible, in whole or in part, for the harassment.
+While our sexual harassment attorneys will always pursue damages against the employee who committed the harassment, the employee may often be “judgment proof” or simply lacking financial resources to compensate the victim for their damages.
+Because of this common occurrence, our sexual harassment lawyers make sure that they include in any lawsuit all individuals and entities responsible, in whole or in part, for the harassment.

 An employer will be held strictly liable if the harassment of the victim was perpetrated by either a supervisor or by the employer himself/herself.
 This means that the employer is liable for the victim’s damages regardless if the employer knows or should have known about the harassment and regardless if they took corrective action.
 Time and time again we have seen how the position of power a supervisor or employer exerts over their employees makes these types of claims relatively common and even more egregious.